 and the illegal conduct of Kamala Devi Harris in usurping the Vice-Presidency.
 A favorable and appropriate decision and remedy for the Petitioner by this court will redress the injury.

-In other words the fact that Laity does not like Harris and her politics is causing him a great injury.
+In other words the fact that Laity does not like Harris or her politics is causing him a great injury.
 He then goes on to argue that standing is not in the Constitution in the first place and was invented by the courts.
 (I suppose he has never read Article III where the federal courts are deemed to be courts of limited jurisdiction confined to actual cases and controversies.)
 I guess Laity knows the argument that he has standing is beyond lame and not likely to succeed so let’s just get rid of that little requirement.

 Laity also filed a 64 page Appendix that includes the amicus brief filed at the very last minute in Laity’s case in DC District Court filed by a formerly unknown U. S. Allegiance Institute represented by attorneys William J, Olson and Mario Apuzzo.
 Yes that Mario Apuzzo.